Phone: 347 731 2052

 May 22, 2014 – Campus in Camps Images of Conflict and Conflict Resolution I the Public Sphere presented in the Dheisheh Palestinian Refugee Camp El Feniq Community Center.

 March 2-4 2013 – Fulbright Scholar Enrichment Seminar hosted by the Bi-National Fulbright Commission in Egypt, Cairo

 January 9 2013 - Screening Wars and Conflict a presentation and panel discussion hosted by the Communication Department of Tel-Aviv University.

 January 7 2013 - Media and Conflict in Divided Societies a symposium hosted by the Rishon Le-Zion College of Management.

 August 6 2011 – Onnig’s Inferno: The Element of Fire screens as part of the annual University Film and Video Association Conference at Emerson College in Boston Massachusetts.
 The Respondent was Dr. Robin Riley, Associate Professor at Northwestern College, St. Paul, Minnesota.

-April 12 2010 - Borders & Boundaries: Belfast & Bethlehem, a lecture and presentation focusing on the visual culture of conflict at the Solomon Asch Center for the Study of Ethnopolitical Conflict on the Bryn Mawr College campus in Philadelphia.
+April 12 2010 - Borders & Boundaries: Belfast & Bethlehem, a lecture and presentation focusing on the visual culture of conflict and conflict resolution at the Solomon Asch Center for the Study of Ethnopolitical Conflict on the Bryn Mawr College campus in Philadelphia.